 Buy Philadelphia 76ers tickets now and watch the future stars of the NBA in front of you eyes as the Sixers attempt one of the most ambitious re-building plans in sports history.
-Take advantage of great prices and watch the Sixers try to prove themselves in the Eastern Conference.
+With young stars Jahlil Okafor, Joel Embiid and Ben Simmons, the Philadelphia 76ers roster has incredible potential.
+Take advantage of great prices, buy 76ers tickets today and watch the Sixers try to prove themselves in the Eastern Conference.

 |Date & Time||Event||Location|

-Enter your email address below and we'll alert you as soon as tickets become available in our exchange for Toronto Raptors vs. Philadelphia 76ers in Toronto, Canada on Apr 12, 2016.
+Enter your email address below and we'll alert you as soon as tickets become available in our exchange for New York Knicks vs. Philadelphia 76ers in New York, New York on Apr 12, 2017.

 The Philadelphia 76ers are a basketball franchise rich in history and legend.
 They began in the National Basketball League as the Syracuse Nationals before joining the newly formed National Basketball Association (NBA) in 1949.
 The NBA struggled in its early years, and its revitalization was thanks in large part to Nationals owner Danny Biasone, who created what we now know as the 24-second shot clock.
 This sped games up, making the action livelier and more stimulating for the fans.
 In 1963 the Syracuse Nationals moved to Philadelphia, and took on the iconic name we all know today – The Philadelphia 76ers, or 'Sixers' for short.
 In their inaugural season the Sixers acquired Wilt Chamberlain, regarded as one of the best NBA players of all time.
 They had instant success that first year making the playoffs, although ultimately losing to the Boston Celtics in the conference semi-finals as John Havlicek stole a Hal Greer pass to put the game away -- a play that will live in infamy forever.
 The next year was even more successful for the 76ers as they ended with season with a 68-13 record, the best in league history.
 The Sixers won an NBA Championship and also defeated the Celtics in the playoffs -- successfully ending Boston's playoff domination.